How long does an EHCP take? — the platform builds your pack while you wait | EHCP Clarity

 2. Escalate to a formal complaint

-Use the LA's corporate complaints process.
+Use the local authority's corporate complaints process.
 State the legal duty, when it was breached, and the impact on the child.
 Request a stage 1 response within statutory timescales.

 3. Complain to the Local Government Ombudsman

-After exhausting the LA's complaints process, escalate to the Local Government and Social Care Ombudsman (LGSCO).
+After exhausting the local authority's complaints process, escalate to the Local Government and Social Care Ombudsman (LGSCO).
 The Ombudsman regularly orders financial remedies for time-and-trouble plus delay.

 4. Pre-action letter or judicial review

-For sustained breach where the child is suffering ongoing harm, a solicitor's pre-action letter referring to a forthcoming judicial review claim usually prompts immediate compliance.
-Free advice is available from IPSEA and SOSSEN.
+For sustained breach where the child is suffering ongoing harm, some parents consider judicial review after specialist advice — for example a pre-action letter from a solicitor, with free guidance available from IPSEA and SOSSEN.
+Outcomes vary; this is not a guaranteed fix.

 5. Use existing appeal rights